 Subscriptions: The library places the largest segment of the budget into annual subscription costs.
 These are mostly electronic, though a limited number of print subscriptions are also available.
 Most subscriptions renew annually.
 As a result, each year, the library goes through a renewal and trial period in February and March, where students, faculty, and staff are invited to provide input about current subscriptions and those that they would like to see added.
 The library also gives patrons the ability to try out databases that are being considered.

 Questions or Concerns?
-Please contact Mike Lutes (email@example.com), our Head of Reference.
+Please contact Dawn Harris (email@example.com), our Collection Development Librarian.